Cox Logo

 The logo contains only one word, “COX,” without additional decorative elements.
 The “C” is very similar to the “O” that had the left side cut off.
 This is what the letter looks like in one of the Futura versions.
 The designers modified the standard font to create a custom typography style.

-The green and blue color scheme are less symbolic than a palette based on a combination of red, green, and blue.
-But the design corresponds to modern trends: there is no chrome shine and three-dimensional shadows.
+The green and blue color scheme is less symbolic than a palette based on red, green, and blue.
+But the design aligns with modern trends: there is no chrome shine or three-dimensional shadows.
 The gradient is present only in the very center.
 The “C” is completely green, and the “X” is blue.